Killing Joke: Formative years (1978–1982)

 Killing Joke also became notorious largely due to the controversies that arose from their imagery.
 The images that appeared on their records and stage set were often bizarre and potentially shocking and inflammatory.
 Critics noted the band's black humour and the use of musical and visual shock tactics to create a reaction.
 The "Wardance" sleeve had already depicted Fred Astaire dancing in a war field.
 One promotional poster featured an original photo, erroneously believed to be of Pope Pius XI.
 The picture was of German abbot Alban Schachleiter walking among rows of Nazi brownshirts offering Hitler salutes and appearing to return the salute; it was later used for the cover of the band's compilation album Laugh?
-I Nearly Bought One!.
+I Nearly Bought One!

-Revelations was recorded in 1982 in Germany near Cologne with producer Conny Plank, who had previously worked for Neu! and Kraftwerk.
+Revelations was recorded in 1982 in Germany near Cologne with producer Conny Plank, who had previously worked for Deutsch Amerikanische Freundschaft, Neu!, and Kraftwerk.
 The album was supported by a pair of performances on BBC Radio's "The John Peel Show" and a slot on UK TV show Top of the Pops for "Empire Song".
 It was the first time that one of their albums had entered the top 20 of the UK Albums Chart: Revelations peaked at No. 12 at its release.
 Members of the band, especially Coleman, had become immersed in the occult, particularly the works of occultist Aleister Crowley.
 In February of that year, Coleman, with Walker following shortly after, moved to Iceland to survive the Apocalypse, which Coleman predicted was coming soon.
 While in Iceland, Coleman and Walker worked with musicians from the band Þeyr in the project Niceland.
 Youth, who had stayed in England, left the band after a few months.
 He then began the band Brilliant with Ferguson, but the latter defected and travelled to Iceland to rejoin Killing Joke with new bassist Paul Raven.